vkhazin/elasticsearch-2d-courseware/content/chapter-03/Sql.md

 # Sql

 * Access full-text search, blazing speed, and effortless scalability using a familiar query syntax
+* A caveat: search criteria on text must match case spelling of the document value
 * Sample query:
   `"SELECT ACC_DATE, ACC_TIME, BARRACK FROM collisions WHERE BARRACK='rockville' LIMIT 5"`
 * Result: